igor-trufanov/great_expectations/docs/docusaurus/docs/cloud/validations/manage_validations.md

     - To view only run validation failures, click **Failures Only**.

-    - To view the run history for specific Validation, select a Validation in the **Batches & run History** pane.
+    - To view the run history for specific Validation, select a Validation in the **Batches & run history** pane.

     - To view the run history of all Validations, select **All Runs** to view a graph showing the Validation run history for all columns.